 Eleanor and Park

 Both outcasts, Eleanor and Park meet on the bus on their way to school.
-By most regards, they’re polar opposite, but there is just something about the other person.
-They understand each other in ways most other people never could.
+By most regards, they’re polar opposite, but they understand each other in ways most other people never could.
 Their music, their jokes, their conversations—it seems almost too good to be true.
 They connect instantly.

 To All the Boys I've Loved Before

-Since the Netflix adaptation of Jenny Han's novel hit the streaming service last summer, Lara Jean Covey (played by Lana Condor in the movie) and her tumultuous love life have become pop culture sensations.
+Since , Lara Jean Covey (played by Lana Condor in the movie) and her tumultuous love life have become pop culture sensations.
 The deliciously fun book follows Lara, a shy high schooler who gets over her crushes—particularly the inconvenient one she has on Josh, her older sister's boyfriend—by writing them letters she never intends to send.

 But when the letters get out, Lara finds herself in a crisis.
 To distract attention from the letter she wrote to Josh, Lara and one of the recipients—Peter—agree to enter into a fake relationship.
-But what is at first just a high school public relations strategy soon evolves into real feelings, as Peter demonstrates real care for Lara and her family.
 Will Lara have the courage to actually let her feelings be known for once, and to risk the rejection that could come with making a fake relationship real?